-We are committed to exceptional safety, health, and environmental stewardship; supporting the professional development of a diverse and thriving team of employees; making a positive difference in the communities where we live and work; and transparency in reporting on our progress in these areas.
-The Environmental, Social and Governance Committee of our Board of Directors oversees, among other things, the development and implementation of the Company's environmental, social and governance policies, programs and initiatives, and reports to our Board of Directors regarding such matters.
-Further demonstrating our commitment to sustainable operations, compensation for our executives and employees under our short-term and long-term incentive plans is calculated based on certain Company-wide performance-based metrics that include key financial, operational, and environmental, health, and safety measures.
+We are committed to exceptional safety, health, and environmental stewardship; supporting the professional development of a diverse and thriving team of employees; making a positive impact in the communities where we live and work; and transparency in reporting on our progress in these areas.
+The Environmental, Social and Governance Committee of our Board of Directors oversees, among other things, the development and implementation of the Company's environmental, social and governance policies, programs and initiatives, and, together with management, reports to our Board of Directors regarding such matters.
+Further demonstrating our commitment to sustainable operations, compensation for our executives and eligible employees under our long-term incentive plans, and compensation for all employees under our short-term incentive plans is calculated based on certain Company-wide performance-based metrics that include key financial, operational, and environmental, health, and safety measures.